 Master's in Public Policy

-The Master's in Public Policy (MPP) is a one-year practice oriented programme that will launch at the University of Cambridge in October 2013, with applications opening in September 2012.
+The Master's in Public Policy (MPP) is a one-year practice oriented programme that will launch at the University of Cambridge in October 2013.

 The course aims to strengthen the interconnections between science, research and innovation in public policy.
 Integral to these aims, the MPP will promote better awareness within policy circles of scientific developments and emerging technologies, which in turn will encourage long-term thinking and better strategic planning.

 The MPP programme will qualify its graduates to: